-- 20.1 Note the statutory consultation on the draft Regional Transport Strategy has concluded; - 20.2 Note the contents and the findings of the survey as summarised in the consultation report Appendix 2 - 20.3 Note the response to the comments made and the suggested areas for amendment to the draft Regional Transport Strategy; - 20.4 Consider the terms of the amended draft Regional Transport Strategy SEStran 2035 (Appendix 1), and offer comment, as appropriate; - 20.5 Approve the amended draft Regional Transport Strategy SEStran 2035 for submission to Scottish Ministers; - 20.6 Delegate to the Partnership Director any minor or non-substantive amendments necessary prior to its submission to Scottish Ministers; - 20.6 Approve the commencement of work to develop a Programmed Investment Plan in consultation with partners; and - 20.7 Note that, following consideration of the draft RTS, any decision and recommendations made by Scottish Ministers, will be brought back to the Board for consideration and approval of the final Regional Transport Strategy SEStran 2035.
+- 20.1 Note the statutory consultation on the draft Regional Transport Strategy has concluded; - 20.2 Note the contents and the findings of the survey as summarised in the consultation report Appendix 3 - 20.3 Note the response to the comments made and the suggested areas for amendment to the draft Regional Transport Strategy, including the comments on rural issues in Appendix 2; - 20.4 Consider the terms of the amended draft Regional Transport Strategy SEStran 2035 (Appendix 1), and offer comment, as appropriate; - 20.5 Approve the amended draft Regional Transport Strategy SEStran 2035 for submission to Scottish Ministers; - 20.6 Delegate to the Partnership Director any minor or non-substantive amendments necessary prior to its submission to Scottish Ministers; - 20.7 Note the ongoing work to develop a Programmed Investment Plan in consultation with partners; and - 20.8 Note that, following consideration of the draft RTS, any decision and recommendations made by Scottish Ministers, will be brought back to the Board for consideration and approval of the final Regional Transport Strategy SEStran 2035.

-Jim Stewart Strategy and Projects Officer 18th March 2022
+Jim Stewart Strategy and Projects Officer 23rd September 2022

 Policy Implications A new RTS will impact on future strategy development and local transport authorities' plans and strategies.

 Financial Implications Sufficient funds are contained within the projects budget for delivery of the RTS and funding is identified in the three year budget plan.

-Equalities Implications The new RTS has been subject to an Equalities Impact Assessment (EQIA).
+Equalities The new RTS has been subject to an Equalities Impact

+Implications Assessment (EQIA).

-Climate Change Implications The new RTS has been subject to a Strategic Environmental Assessment (SEA).
-1. Revised Draft Regional Transport Strategy 2.
-Statutory Consultation Report 3.
-Sea Consultation Report 4.
-Equalities Consultation Report Appendices
+Climate Change The new RTS has been subject to a Strategic

+Implications Environmental Assessment (SEA).

+Revised Draft Regional Transport Strategy

+A!: 2.
+Changes for Rural Issues (SBC)

+Appendices Statutory Consultation Report

+Sea Consultation Report

+5. Equalities Consultation Report